yAls/Learning_Python/README.md

 # Learning_Python
 Repository for everything Python.
-Attempting to understand hot github works.
+Attempting to understand how github works.